 West Virginia University awards approximately 1,700 graduate assistantships annually to incoming and continuing graduate students.
-These graduate assistantships are supported by state appropriations, federal funds, private grants and contracts.
-Information about available graduate assistantships is available from students’ programs, assistantship supervisors, the Office of Student Employment and other sources.
+These graduate assistantships are supported by state appropriations, federal funds, and private grants and contracts.
+Information about available graduate assistantships is available from students’ programs, assistantship supervisors, the WVU Career Services Center, and other sources.

 See the links provided for detailed information about graduate assistantships.

 - Video on how to search and apply in Handshake